Chew Choon Eng

-Chew Choon Eng (born 28 May 1976) is a former Malaysian badminton player.
-Currently, he is coaching Malaysian professional pair consist of 2016 Olympic Games silver medallist, Chan Peng Soon/Goh Liu Ying and Goh V Shem/Tan Wee Kiong.
+Chew Choon Eng (born 28 May 1976) is a Malaysian former badminton player.
+He was a gold medalists at the 2002 Commonwealth Games in the men's doubles event, also at the 1999 and 2001 SEA Games in the mixed doubles and men's team events respectively.
+Chew also won the bronze medal at the World Championships in 2001.
+He reached a career high as world number 1 in the men's doubles on 11 April 2002.

 Career

-He was a gold medalists at the 2002 Commonwealth Games in the men's doubles event, also at the 1999 and 2001 Southeast Asian Games in the mixed doubles and men's team events respectively.
 Chew won the World Grand Prix tournament in 2002 Japan Open.
 He competed in badminton at the 2004 Summer Olympics in men's doubles with a partner Chan Chong Ming.
 They defeated Theodoros Velkos and George Patis of Greece in the first round, then were defeated in the round of 16 by Zheng Bo and Sang Yang of China.

+Chew was coaching Malaysian professional pair consist of 2016 Olympic Games silver medallist, Chan Peng Soon and Goh Liu Ying and Goh V Shem and Tan Wee Kiong.